 The thumb trigger release has become quite popular for shooters in the past couple of decades.
-The reasons why are fairly simple.
+Being able to understand how to hold a thumb release is fairly simple.
 This type of release is simple to use and it removes the trigger punch that throws off the accuracy of the shot.
 However, while the thumb release itself is quite valuable for accuracy, the shooter will still have to avoid bad habits in order to make it work properly.

 Knowing how to activate the thumb release will help you maintain accuracy when shooting.
 This means developing good habits in terms of how to use the bow when shooting.
 Proper form is crucial to getting consistent results.
 While this is true in most sports, in archery being consistent with your form is the basis for getting the best results.